 That’s the overarching goal of Secure Jobs Connecticut—deepening ties and collaboration among housing, workforce and other agencies so they can better meet the full needs of parents transitioning from homelessness who want to support themselves.
 The initiative is based on the success of the Secure Jobs Massachusetts, which was created and led by the Paul and Phyllis Fireman Foundation.

 “Staff from both systems reported that they have learned a great deal about the other system, including processes, programs and acronyms.
 Workforce staff said they gained a greater appreciation for the challenges facing families that are not stably housed, as well as the level of support that these families need to secure and maintain a job.” – Secure Jobs evaluation

-The goal of the pilot is to raise the income of families transitioning from homelessness to housing by connecting them to the education, training, and supports they need to secure and maintain stable employment.
+Secure Jobs Connecticut started in 2015 as a three-year demonstration pilot for 230 families receiving rapid re-housing housing assistance, a state-funded program providing short-term rental assistance and case management support to parents.
+The goal of the pilot was to raise the income of families transitioning from homelessness by connecting them to the education, training, and supports they need to secure and maintain stable employment.

 The Melville Trust’s Role

 This was the Trust’s first initiative with a statewide funder collaborative.
 Beginning with four funders and the Department of Housing, the collaborative grew to include 25 by the launch, with the Trust serving as the largest investor.
 We have been excited to see participating funders working closely to support regional partners and connecting monthly to keep updated on the progress, successes and challenges of the pilot.